Module 07: UX/UI Fundamentals

 For User Journey Mapping

-I'm building a lemonade stand ordering app.
+I'm building a chat messaging app.

 Can you help me think through potential pain points in this journey?